mpanoathos/mpanoathos/README.md

-- 👋 Hi, I’m @mpanoathos
+- 👋 Hi, I’m mpanoathos
 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on every project
-- 📫 How to reach me : athosmpano427@gmail.com
+- 📫 How to reach me: athosmpano427@gmail.com

 <!---
 mpanoathos/mpanoathos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.